TechnikEmpire/GQ/README.md

 So from these results, a document could be loaded, parsed, and have 27646 precompiled selectors run on it in about **250.5412** milliseconds, or about a quarter of a second.
 Add another 50 msec or so tops to say remove matched nodes and reserialize the document with changes, it's about **300.5412** msec from raw input to filtered to user.
 That's almost stretching the "user doesn't notice" goal, but thankfully nowhere near 30K selectors would ever actually need to be run at once.
 In a more realistic use case of the EasyList, less than half that number of selectors would run on any given html input.

 Speed doesn't mean much if the matching code is broken.
-As such, over 30 tests currently exist that ensure correct functionality of various types of selectors.
-I have yet to write tests for nested and combined selectors.
+As such, over 40 tests currently exist that ensure correct functionality of various types of selectors. ~~I have yet to write tests for nested and combined selectors.~~

 ##TODO
  - Mutability API.